Next Palestinian legislative election: Opinion polls

+A December 2020 poll by the Palestinian Center for Policy and Survey Research (PCPSR) found 52% of Palestinians think elections held under the present conditions would not be fair and free.
+A number of obstacles to a successful election remain.

 An October 2021 opinion poll conducted by the Jerusalem Media & Communication Centre in cooperation with the Friedrich Ebert Foundation described "citizens’ thirst for legislative and presidential elections" with more than 70% saying that a new date for elections should be set while half said they had planned to participate in the postponed elections and 42% not.
-The poll said Fatah would win the parliamentary election if it was held today with 34% for Fatah (44% in the Gaza Strip and 27% in the West Bank) and 10% for Hamas while 34% said they would not vote.

-A December 2021 poll by PSCSR found 38% for Hamas, 35% for Fatah, 9% for other parties and 18% undecided.
-Three months earlier, the vote for Hamas stood at 37% and Fatah at 32%.